20 Best Super Bowl Snack Recipes

 Easy French Dip Sliders

-These aren’t your typical game day sliders.
-If getting gourmet with your Super Bowl appetizers is what you’re aspiring to achieve, this recipe is for you.
-The best part—aside from impressing all of your guests—is total preparation time only amounts to 30 minutes.
+These aren't your typical game day sliders.
+If getting gourmet with your Super Bowl appetizers is what you're aspiring to achieve, this recipe is for you.
+The best part—aside from impressing your family—is total preparation time only amounts to 30 minutes.
 Sold!